-When it comes to changing the world, these women have invented, researched and collected their way to a place in scientific history.
+When it comes to changing the world, having a postive role model can help spurn action, confidence and imagination.
+These female scientists have invented, researched and collected their way to a place in scientific history.
 From discovering new elements to inventing Wi-Fi, the following seven women will wow you and your kids.
 Read on to get inspired.

 photo: elena lu via flickr